 Sealing Your Exposed Brick

-Whatever the origins of your indoor brick wall may be, it’s a very good idea to protect the masonry against potential problems like dust, mites, mold, and the ravages of time.
-Use either a sealant which is made for stone and grout or a special brick sealer.
-Do make sure that your brick is clean and dry before you apply sealing compound, in your choice of a matt or a slightly glossy finish.
+Whatever the origins of your indoor brick wall, it’s an excellent idea to protect the masonry against potential problems like dust, mites, mold, and the ravages of time.
+Use either a sealant made for stone and grout or a special brick sealer.
+Do be sure that your brick is clean and dry before you apply sealing compound, in your choice of a matt or a slightly glossy finish.
 Spray, brush, or roll the sealant on, checking that the entire surface of the bricks and mortar is well covered.
 Sealing not only safeguards your brick wall, it can also minimize drafts coming in from the outdoors.
 TIP: If the mortar in a venerable old wall has deteriorated, have the brick repointed prior to sealing it.

 Interior Brick Wall Maintenance

 Once your exposed brick has been properly sealed, occasional cleaning will be a simple task.
 Just wipe or brush the wall down with a household cleanser; some folks recommend blending the cleanser into a paste with table salt, in a 1:1 ratio, and leaving it on the surface for about 15 minutes.
 Whatever you do, though, resist the temptation to resort to utilizing large quantities of water or harsh substances such as bleach and acids, as these can damage your beautiful brick.